Electric-Coin-Company/kotlin-bip39/README.md

   * or they have restrictive licenses
 * No other implementation uses [CharArrays](https://stackoverflow.com/a/8881376/178433), from the ground up, for [added security](https://docs.oracle.com/javase/6/docs/technotes/guides/security/crypto/CryptoSpec.html#PBEEx) and lower chances of [accidentally logging](https://stackoverflow.com/a/8885343/178433) sensitive info.

 Consequently, this library strives to use both [idiomatic Kotlin](https://kotlinlang.org/docs/reference/idioms.html) and `CharArrays` whenever possible.
 It also aims to be concise and thoroughly tested.
-As a pure kotlin library, it probably also works outside of Android but that is not an explicit goal.
+As a pure kotlin library, it probably also works outside of Android but that is not an explicit goal (Update: confirmed to also work on a [Ktor server](https://ktor.io/)).

 Plus, it uses a permissive MIT license and no dependencies beyond Kotlin's stdlib!